Josef Wirmer: Life

 Born in Paderborn, Josef Wirmer was from a Catholic family of teachers.
 His father was a Gymnasium headmaster.
 After his Abitur in Warburg he studied law in Freiburg and Berlin.
 At that time, his democratic views were in marked contrast to the staunchly monarchist outlook still prevalent in learned circles, and this earned him the nickname "the red Wirmer".
 After his examinations for trainee lawyer (1924) and graduate civil servant (1927), he established himself in Berlin as a lawyer.
 There, in politics, he began to support the Centre Party, to the social left wing of which he belonged.
 It was his great hope to set up a grand coalition with the Social Democrats (SPD).
 After the so-called Machtergreifung, Josef Wirmer stood against the Nazis out of democratic convictions and worries about the constitutional state.
-Owing to his dedicated defence of those suffering racial persecution, he was thrown out of the National Socialist Lawyers League (Rechtswahrerbund).
+Owing to his dedicated defence of those suffering racial persecution, he was thrown out of the national Lawyers League (Rechtswahrerbund).
 He did not like the conclusion of the Reichskonkordat with the Vatican.
 Whether, as some believe, he tried to get the then Cardinal Secretary of State Eugenio Pacelli, who later became Pope Pius XII, to intervene personally cannot be proved by any sources from that time.

 In 1936, Wirmer came into contact with the trade-unionist resistance circles about Jakob Kaiser.
 From 1941, he belonged to the circle about Carl Friedrich Goerdeler.
 All historical research seems to make plain that Wirmer managed in the resistance to overcome with his personal contacts certain provisos which traditionally stood between such groups as the trade unionists and the Social Democrats, the church circles and the old noble élites.
 Wirmer supported Claus Schenk von Stauffenberg's plan to assassinate Hitler right from the beginning.